 Myth: The only lasting damage from Kawasaki Disease is to the heart

 Fact: Kawasaki Disease is a systemic disease and effects can be wide ranging.
 It can affect hearing, sight, kidneys, joints and cause hydrops of the gallbladder.
-It can also cause behavioural issues.
+Kawasaki Disease may also be linked to behavioural issues